After you have created a data table, you can design indicators that pull results directly from the data table. This article covers how to:

 To create a count-unique-sets indicator, set the data table Calculation to Count Unique Sets.

-By default, if the indicator is set for Results are reported separately for each activity, the Activity column will be added and not removable from the Count Unique Columns.
-To remove Activity here, you will need to uncheck the Results are reported separately for each activity box in the Disaggregations section.
+• By default, if the indicator is set for Results are reported separately for each activity, the Activity column will be added and not removable from the Count Unique Columns.
+To remove Activity here, you will need to uncheck the appropriate box in the Disaggregations section.

 Note: If your indicator is set to report at any Geographic Disaggregation below your top level, you will need to include a Geography column from your data table in your Count Unique Columns for it to calculate properly.
 If you don't, you'll see a warning like this: